 20.4.3 Calculation of Historic Fixed Price TCC Facility Flow-Based Methodology Coefficient

-For each Set of HFPTCCs, the ISO shall use the Historic Fixed Price TCC facility flow-based methodology coefficient to allocate, among the Transmission Owners, the Historic Fixed Price TCC revenue (including revenue from extensions of Historic Fixed Price TCCs awarded pursuant to Section 19.2.1.4 of Attachment M of the OATT) deemed to be associated with a round of the one-year Sub-Auction for the relevant Centralized TCC Auction.
-The applicable coefficient for each Set of HFPTCCs and each round n of the one-year Sub-Auction of the relevant Centralized TCC Auction shall be calculated in accordance with Formula N-31.
+For each Set of HFPTCCs, the ISO shall use the Historic Fixed Price TCC facility flow-based methodology coefficient to allocate, among the Transmission Owners, the Historic Fixed Price TCC revenue (including revenue from extensions of Historic Fixed Price TCCs awarded pursuant to Section 19.2.1.4 of Attachment M of the OATT) deemed to be associated with a round of the applicable one-year Sub-Auction for the relevant Centralized TCC Auction.
+The applicable coefficient for each Set of HFPTCCs and each round n of the applicable one-year Sub-Auction of the relevant Centralized TCC Auction shall be calculated in accordance with Formula N-31.

 Formula N-31